 - A tribal government must have a FEMA-approved Public Assistance Administrative Plan before FEMA is able to provide assistance.
 A tribal-government specific template is available.

 - A Hazard Mitigation Plan is not required for FEMA Emergency Assistance.
-More information on FEMA’s Hazard Mitigation Plan requirement, a condition for receiving certain types of non- emergency disaster assistance, can be found here: https://www.fema.gov/hazard-mitigation-plan-requirement.
+Read more information about FEMA’s Hazard Mitigation Plan requirement, which is a condition for receiving certain types of non-emergency disaster assistance.

 - Tribal governments that choose to be a Subrecipient to a state(s) for FEMA Public Assistance should coordinate with the state(s).

 - FEMA recognizes that some tribal governments have greater capacity than others.
 In order to streamline resource requests, it may be more efficient to maintain close coordination with county and state officials.
 However, tribal assistance can be provided across states and FEMA Regions.

 Applicant: A non-federal entity that applies to be a Subrecipient of assistance under a Recipient’s federal award (e.g., local government agency, housing authority, or private nonprofit organization).

 Subrecipient: An Applicant that receives a sub-award from a Recipient to carry out part of a federal program.